-If a municipality uses paper poll lists, each ward or combination of wards will have two poll lists, which must be maintained identically on Election Day.
-If the municipality uses e-pollbooks, the machine maintains two copies, which may be maintained by a single poll worker.
+Each reporting unit will have two poll lists, which must be maintained identically by the election inspectors on Election Day.
 Election inspectors use poll lists to ensure only registered voters cast a ballot and to capture certain information about each registered voter who receives a ballot.
 Wis.
 Stat. § 6.79(1m).

 Each elector must sign the poll list before receiving a ballot.
-Only one of the paper poll lists should contain the signature of each voter for that election.
+Only one of the poll lists should contain the signature of each voter for that election.
 Wis.
 Stat.
 6.79(2)(a).